 However, my first goal is not to motivate.
 Motivation is something that tends to arrive quickly in the moment, and it tends to leave at about the same speed.
 This is not always so, but generally, the flames of motivational passion die quickly when it comes to the hard reality of implementation.
-Part of the problem is — what are folks motivated about, specifically?
-If you don’t have a vehicle for your passion, it’s going to flame out.
+Part of the problem is if audiences don’t have a vehicle for their new found passion — it’s going to flame out.
 The most motivational speaker I’ve ever seen was Dewitt Jones.
-I cried during his presentation, he was truly amazing, and the visuals were beyond great.
+I cried during his presentation, he was truly amazing, and the visuals were awesome.
 Did he change a single thing that I do in my life?
 I have to say no. This is no bad rap on Jones, his goal (I believe) wasn’t to change my behaviour, his goal was to entertain.

 It’s a bit like the difference between persuasion and conviction.
 A good salesman can persuade you of something.
 Then, another good salesman can persuade you of something else.
 Conviction is a different story.
 Conviction sticks because it’s a belief.

 Now, if I can inspire or facilitate people to have an idea, a specific idea, that helps them achieve something they want, I feel like I’ve really done something positive.
-Something lasting and beyond momentary motivation.
+Something lasting and beyond momentary motivation, I seek to impact real life behaviour.
 I want my audiences to have more ideas for new products, processes, services, and businesses when I speak.
 And I want people to write them down.

 I’ve spent my life learning and practicing how to do this.
-If I can’t get people to have more and better ideas, I don’t know who can.
+I know how to get people to have more and better ideas.

 Ideas, particularly ones that are specific and focused, have a passion-surviving tendency.
 If you write an idea down you’ve actually taken a baby step, an action step, and that’s the first push of a stone down a hill, it creates momentum.
 A compelling idea staring at you from a notebook begs for more action steps.
 If I can get people to think and ideate more about their challenges, I’ve done something really good, because this is a behaviour that lives on in people’s heads and hearts.
 If I can motivate people to have ideas and to continue trying to have ideas — and write them down — I’ve accomplished my goal as a speaker.